t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 This is the final step of the installation, lastly using the
 [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html).
+A Kubernetes operator is a kind of pattern to automatically deploy various resources in a cluster, as a human operator would do step by step, thus the name.
-It relies on Helm, among other options, that can be run on any host having access the the cluster API.
+This one relies on Helm to be deployed, among other options, so this can be run on any host having access the the cluster API.
 Instructions are provided
 [here](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html).
 In the default case of K3s using `containerd`,